ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Preconnection, Connection (read only)

-This property specifies whether the application wishes to use a transport protocol that ensures that data is received by the application on the other end in the same order as it was sent.
+This property specifies whether the application wishes to use a transport protocol that can ensure that data is received by the application on the other end in the same order as it was sent.
 The default is to preserve data ordering.